Wamma River

-The Wamma River (Wami River) is a river in northern part of Western Papua, Papua province, Indonesia.
+The Wamma River (Wami River) is a river in Central Papua, Indonesia.

 Geography

 The river flows in the northern area of Papua with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 22 °C. The warmest month is June, when the average temperature is around 23 °C, and the coldest is February, at 22 °C. The average annual rainfall is 5380 mm.
 The wettest month is March, with an average of 583 mm rainfall, and the driest is October, with 256 mm rainfall.